robinkarim/Production-Book/docs/mai/getting-started-with-mai.rst

 **I. Init Function**

 It is possible to get started within minutes by using only the Init Function.
-Using just the Init function provides a way to get quick time to value from Cirrent Mobile SDK.
-Note that any communication between the app and Cirrent cloud needs an analytics JWT token.
+Using just the Init function provides a way to get quick time to value from CIRRENT™ Mobile SDK.
+Note that any communication between the app and CIRRENT™ cloud needs an analytics JWT token.

 Android: